Installing containerized apps on airgapped systems

 I remember when I was working on a project where everything worked on my machine but would not work on clients machine.
 Later I found that I missed listing a dependency in the documentation.
 This reminds me of a popular meme on Docker:

-Today we have many other applications like containerd
+Today we have many other applications like containerd, podman, colima, rancher desktop etc competing with docker.

 Airgapped Systems on the rise